Samoan SWAT Team

-In professional wrestling, The Samoan SWAT Team was a tag team who competed in promotions including World Wrestling Council, World Class Championship Wrestling, and World Championship Wrestling (WCW) in the late-1980s and early-1990s.
-The team later appeared in the World Wrestling Federation (WWF, now known as WWE) as The Headshrinkers and in Extreme Championship Wrestling as The Samoan Gangster Party (also known as Gangstas in Paradise).
-The team originally comprised Fatu and Samu, but various iterations included Big Matty Smalls, Samoan Savage, and Sione.
-Most members of the team were members of the Anoa'i family and were managed by Paul Heyman (better known as Paul E. Dangerously) at one point who currently manages Fatu's sons and Matty's brother, The Usos, Solo Sikoa and Roman Reigns respectively, collectively known as The Bloodline.
-Right now the current members are Juicy Finau, Lance Anoa'i and Jacob Fatu that work in Major League Wrestling (MLW), with Finau and Lance the current MLW World Tag Team Champions in their first reign as a team and individually.
+The Samoan SWAT Team was a professional wrestling tag team and stable.

+The original Samoan SWAT Team primarily comprised Fatu and Samu, but various iterations alternatively included Great Kokina, Big Matty Smalls, Samoan Savage, and Sione.
+They competed in promotions including New Japan Pro-Wrestling, World Wrestling Council, World Class Championship Wrestling, and World Championship Wrestling (WCW) in the late 1980s and early 1990s.
+The team also appeared in the World Wrestling Federation (WWF, now known as WWE) as the Headshrinkers, in Extreme Championship Wrestling as the Samoan Gangster Party (also known as Gangstas in Paradise), and in the Universal Wrestling Association as the Hawaiian Beasts.
+In 2022 to 2023, a new iteration of the Samoan SWAT Team comprising Jacob Fatu, Juicy Finau, and Lance Anoa'i was active in Major League Wrestling (MLW), with Anoa'i and Finau winning the MLW World Tag Team Championship.

-The Samoan SWAT Team portrayed a pair of Samoan savages, often displaying uncivilized behavior such as biting into a turkey carcass during a match and dragging each other by their hair.
+The original Samoan SWAT Team portrayed a pair of Samoan "savages", often displaying uncivilized behavior such as biting into a turkey carcass during a match and dragging each other by their hair.
 They were also billed as having hard heads that were impervious to pain; any attack that targeted a Headshrinker's head would have no effect, and an opponent who tried to headbutt one of them would end up hurting himself.
 Having hard heads went with typical professional wrestling portrayals of Samoan wrestlers.
+Most members of the team were members of the Anoaʻi family.